Lokinado/the-blog-explorer/README.md

     </h1>

   <p align="center">
-    Simple web app to search in the archive of The Blog
+    Simple web app to search in the archive of The Blog.
+It was recruitment task for software developer position.
+Currently it serves as a demo of my frontend work.
     <br />
   </p>
 </p>